Soul Mates (2023 French film)

 Soul Mates (Les Âmes sœurs) is 2023 French drama film directed by André Téchiné from a screenplay he co-wrote with Cédric Anger.
-Starring Benjamin Voisin and Noémie Merlant, it is about a soldier who returns home after the war in Mali and suffers from PTSD.
+Starring Benjamin Voisin and Noémie Merlant, it is about a soldier who returns home after the war in Mali and has PTSD.

 Plot

 A soldier of the French forces engaged in Mali is seriously burned during an explosion.
-Repatriated to intensive care in France, he suffers from amnesia and begins a long convalescence with his sister in their family home in the Pyrenees.
+Repatriated to intensive care in France, he has amnesia and begins a long convalescence with his sister in their family home in the Pyrenees.